clembergerot/clembergerot.github.io/index.markdown

 ---
 # Welcome!

 I am Clémence, currently a PhD student at Humboldt University Berlin.
 As part of the [Romanczuk Lab](http://lab.romanczuk.de/) and the [Barfuss Lab](https://barfusslab.github.io/), I investigate the impact of heuristics on collective learning dynamics.
-To do so, I use tools from *reinforcement learning*, *agent-based modeling*, and *complex systems science*.
+To do so, I use tools from *reinforcement learning*, *agent-based modeling*, *complex systems*, and *game theory*.

+My CV is available upon request.
+Feel very welcome to contact me at *myfirstname* dot *mylastname* at *hu-berlin.de*